sarahpagan/558-project2/README.md

 Alaska is unsurprisingly dominated by climbing destinations.
 California has the highest number of total parks, with an even mix of climbing and swimming availability.

-Unfortunately, North Carolina has no parks with climbing availability, but only swimming.
+Unfortunately, North Carolina has no parks with climbing availability, only swimming destinations.
 It’s a good thing we have have great state parks for climbing!

 ``` r
 climb_swim_states <- climb_swim |>